 In this cross-sectional study we have not confirmed previously demonstrated relationship of higher pentosidine levels with clinical disease activity and markers of inflammation in patients with RA.
-Additionally, no association between pentosidine levels and markers of cartilage turnover or immune response was observed.
+Additionally, no association was observed between pentosidine levels and markers of cartilage turnover or immune response.

-Recently, accumulation of AGE in articular cartilage has been proposed as a molecular mechanism by which aging may predispose to the development of OA (DeGroot et al 2004).
-In addition, higher body fluids levels of pentosidine were described by several research groups in patients with arthritic complaints.
-We have previously shown that in patients with knee OA higher levels of pentosidine correlated with a marker of cartilage breakdown COMP in synovial fluid as well as with faster radiological progression of the disease (Šenolt et al 2005, Pavelka et al 2004).
-An association of higher levels of pentosidine with the disease status and activity of RA patients was demonstrated (Chen et al 1999, Chen et al 1998, Miyata et al 1998, Takahashi et al 1997).
-Previously we found a positive correlation between pentosidine and COMP in synovial fluid in OA patients Senolt et al 2005), and therefore we explored whether our idea - an association between increased oxidative stress and cartilage breakdown; is also relevant to RA.
-However, we could not confirm this hypothesis since we did not find any correlation between body fluid levels of pentosidine in RA patients and disease activity status assessed by CRP, DAS28 or HAQ.
-In the studies that found positive correlations of pentosidine levels (Chen et al 1999, Chen et al 1998, Takahashi et al 1997), clinical activity was measured by different disease activity assessments such as Lansbury index, which may, at least partially, explain the distinct findings.
-In our study, erythrocyte sedimentation rate represented the only marker of chronic inflammation that correlated with pentosidine serum levels.
-The levels of pentosidine in serum are higher than in synovial fluid.
-Thereby, we suggest that systemic circulation represent the main source of pentosidine production that is probably the result of chronic course of the inflammatory disease, however, it is not related to acute inflammatory response or disease activity.
+Recently, the accumulation of AGE in articular cartilage has been proposed as a molecular mechanism by which aging may predispose to the development of OA (DeGroot et al. 2004).
+In addition, higher levels of pentosidine in body fluids were described by several research groups in patients with arthritic complaints.
+We have previously shown that in patients with knee OA higher levels of pentosidine correlated with a marker of cartilage breakdown COMP in synovial fluid as well as with faster radiological progression of the disease (Pavelka et al. 2004, Šenolt et al. 2005).
+The association of higher levels of pentosidine with the disease status and activity of RA patients was also demonstrated (Takahashi et al. 1997, Miyata et al. 1998, Chen et al. 1998, 1999).
+Previously we found a positive correlation between pentosidine and COMP in synovial fluid in OA patients (Šenolt et al. 2005), and we explored therefore whether our idea - an association between increased oxidative stress and cartilage breakdown - is also relevant to RA.
+However, we could not confirm this hypothesis since we did not find any correlation between body fluid levels of pentosidine in RA patients and disease activity status assessed by CRP, DAS 28 or HAQ.
+In the studies that found positive correlations with pentosidine levels (Takahashi et al. 1997, Chen et al. 1998, 1999), clinical activity was measured by different disease activity assessments such as the Lansbury index, which may, at least partially, explain the dissimilar findings.
+In our study, the erythrocyte sedimentation rate represented the only marker of chronic inflammation that correlated with pentosidine serum levels.
+Levels of pentosidine in the serum are higher than in the synovial fluid.
+Thereby, we suggest that systemic circulation represents the main source of pentosidine production that is probably the result of chronic duration of the inflammatory disease, but it is not related to the acute inflammatory response or disease activity.

-Comparing the serum and synovial fluid pentosidine levels in RA patients with those levels previously reported by our group in OA patients, we found, unlike the others (Chen et al. 1999, Chen et al 1998, Takahashi et al 1997), that there is only insignificant increase of body fluid pentosidine in RA patients.
-Since the mean age of the OA group was significantly higher, agerelated increase of pentosidine might be the reason for this increase in OA patients.
-Previously, it has been shown that AGE can modify IgG and induce persistent IgM anti-IgG-AGE antibody response and thus can play a role in immune response in RA (Newkirk et al 2003, Lucey et al 2000).
-Hein et al. (Hein et al 2004) demonstrated association between serum pentosidine and proinflammatory cytokine IL-6 in patients with RA.
-Moreover, they found higher synovial fluid pentosidine in rheumatoid factor positive patients than in those with negative rheumatoid factor.
-In this consequence we explored a putative association between pentosidine and anti-CCP antibodies - a specific marker for the diagnosis and prognosis of RA.
-Despite the fact that anti-CCP positive patients tended to have higher serum levels of pentosidine, the difference between anti-CCP positive and anti-CCP negative patients with respect to pentosidne levels was not statistically significant.
+Comparing the serum and synovial fluid pentosidine levels in RA patients with those levels previously reported by our group in OA patients, we found, unlike others (Takahashi et al. 1997, Chen et al. 1998, 1999), that there is only an insignificant increase of body fluid pentosidine in RA patients.
+Since the mean age of the OA group was significantly higher, an agerelated increase of pentosidine might be the reason for this increase in OA patients.
+Previously, it has been shown that AGE can modify IgG and induce persistent IgM anti-IgG-AGE antibody response and can thus play a role in immune response in RA (Lucey et al. 2000, Newkirk et al. 2003, Hein et al. 2004).
+The latter authors demonstrated that there is an association between serum pentosidine and pro-inflammatory cytokine IL-6 in patients with RA.
+Moreover, they found a higher synovial fluid pentosidine in rheumatoid factor positive patients than in those with a negative rheumatoid factor.
+Consequently, we explored a putative association between pentosidine and anti-CCP antibodies - a specific marker for the diagnosis and prognosis of RA.
+Despite the fact that anti-CCP positive patients tended to have higher serum levels of pentosidine, the difference between anti-CCP positive and anti-CCP negative patients with respect to pentosidne levels was not significant.
 According to our results, there is no clear association between pentosidine levels and anti-CCP antibodies as a marker of immune response.